adamqaw/blog/README.md

 - Added all WIP files for use on other systems
 - Padding on some divs need tweaking
 - Microservices structure needs to be changed
+- news.py needs restructuring; would rather not use brute-force list creation
 - News API implemented, need to add distinct styling, need to add structure, need to add customizability
 - etc